Soviet5lo/SlashTHEM/README.md

 SlashTHEM
 =====================

-SlashTHEM is a another Nethack variant.
+SlashTHEM is yet another Nethack variant.
 In particular, it takes after Slash'EM and an earlier version of Slash'EM Extended.
 I consider it more of a Slash'EM variant at this point since it's far more in line with that rather than Extended.

 A changelog of SlashTHEM can be found [here](CHANGELOG.md).
 A changelog of the current develop branch can be found [here](CHANGELOG-NG.md)